-- The student has completed all work - The student displayed good conduct and demonstrated a positive attitude during the ISS time served - The student has completed any other administrative requirements for the placement
+- The student has completed all work - The student displayed good conduct and demonstrated a positive attitude during the ISS time served.

 At the end of the last day served, the student will be eligible to participate in all extracurricular or co curricular activities.